circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 * True: `y` `yes` `true` `on`
 * False: `n` `no` `false` `off`

-***Note:*** Boolean values may be returned as a '1' for True and '0' for False.

 Capitalized and uppercase versions of the above values are also valid.

+Boolean values may be returned as a '1' for True and '0' for False.
+{: class="alert alert-info" }

 #### Integer
 {: #integer }
-{:.no_toc}

 Use the parameter type `integer` to pass a numeric integer value.

-The following example uses the `integer` type to populate the value of `parallelism` in a job.
+The following example uses the `integer` type to populate the value of `parallelism` in a job:

 ```yaml
 version: 2.1